beekley/plunder/README.md

 ```

 If you use VSCode, you can install the "Run on Save" extension to build cards whenever you make a change to a file.

+\[this project is IARC-exempt due to being a card game.]